Wollaston Lake Airport

-Wollaston Lake Airport (IATA: ZWL, ICAO: CZWL) is located adjacent to Wollaston Lake, Saskatchewan, Canada on the Hatchet Lake Dene Nation.
+Wollaston Lake Airport (IATA: ZWL, ICAO: CZWL) is located adjacent to Wollaston Lake in Saskatchewan, Canada on the Hatchet Lake Dene Nation.

 The airport consists of one runway (17/35) and a single apron.

 Transwest Air maintained a terminal, a fuel tank and a hangar at the airport.
 Pronto Airways maintains a terminal.

 Airlines and destinations

 Charter air service was provided by Transwest Air's (Piper PA-31 Navajo based in Wollaston Lake), West Wind Aviation, Osprey Wings and Courtesy Air.